livepeer/LIPs/LIPs/LIP-funding-entity-conventions.md

 --------

-This informational LIP initially contains 2 strong conventions.
+This meta LIP initially contains 2 strong conventions.
 Over time, should the community is encouraged to propose additional conventions, depending upon what is learned in the early days of the treasury governance process.

 ## Backwards Compatibility